deepalikumari/sales_insight/README.md

 # sales_insight
-Sales insight to calculate market growth is done on Onlineretail.csv file available on kaggle..Different datamining algo. and EDA concept are used .
+## Data warehousing and pattern mining
+Market growth analysis through sales insights is conducted using the Onlineretail.csv file, which is accessible on Kaggle.
+Various data mining algorithms and exploratory data analysis concepts are employed for this purpose.